-2 Look at page 8.
+2 Look at the map.
 Find the animals in Activity 1.
-Are there are any of these animals where you live?
+Which countries are they from?

-- Call out the name of an animal, e.g. bear, and have the children say the countries where they can see the bear (Ukraine, China and India). - Continue with different animals eliciting the countries they are from each time. - Ask the children if there are any of these animals where they live.
+- Call out the name of an animal, e.g. bear, and have the children say the countries where they can see the bear (Russia, China and India). - · Continue with different animals eliciting the countries each time. - · Alternatively, the children can continue in the same way as a pairwork activity.

-Answers: bear: Ukraine, India, China

-camel: Egypt, India, China crocodile: Egypt, Australia, India fox: Egypt kangaroo: Australia panda: China tiger: India wolf: Ukraine, China, India
+Answers: bear: Russia, India, China Egypt, India, China crocodile: Egypt, Australia, India kangaroo: Australia panda: China wolf: Russia, China, India